 In early 2010, the board determined achievement against these goals.
 However, notwithstanding our actual achievement against these goals, the board used its discretion and eliminated the original pool as a result of the dilution to employees caused by the closing of our Series C preferred stock financing that closed in November 2009.
 Instead, the board determined the number of shares each executive officer was eligible to receive (based on factors described below) once the fair market value of our common stock could be reasonably determined, but did not make the actual grants of the options, as it was awaiting a third party valuation of our common stock.
 After considering that valuation and other factors, the board met in June 2010 and made grants to our executive officers as set forth in the table below.
 The size of these grants reflected the board's subjective consideration of internal pay equity (including the belief that more of the grants should be allocated to the Chief Executive Officer and Chief Medical Officer given their founder status and responsibilities for running the company), the board's judgment based on its experiences and knowledge, and, most importantly the fact that the equity holdings of our employees, including our executive officers, were substantially diluted due to the closing of the Series C preferred stock financing.
-Prior to the closing of the Series C preferred stock financing. we had approximately 4.75 million shares outstanding; after the closing of the Series C preferred stock financing, we had approximately 11.5 million shares outstanding.
+Prior to the closing of the Series C preferred stock financing, we had approximately 19 million shares outstanding; after the closing of the Series C preferred stock financing, we had approximately 46 million shares outstanding.
 Therefore, the grants made in 2010 as set forth in the table below reflect the decision to offset approximately 50% of the dilution the officers suffered as a result of the Series C financing.
 The grants that were specifically intended to address the impact of the Series C financing contained vesting provisions such that 25% of the stock option shares were vested on January 1, 2010 with the remaining 75% of the stock option shares vesting over three years.
 Management requested, and the board approved, this special vesting schedule to help ameliorate the impact of the dilution from the financing.
 The board also, at that time, made an additional merit grant to Mr. Dasu in light of the importance of his role as the engineering leader of the ARX-01 device functionality study that achieved positive Phase 2 results.
 This grant was made with our standard four year vesting schedule.
-These grants were priced at 100% of the fair market value of our common stock, as determined by our board based in part on an independent third party valuation as of December 31, 2009.

-In early 2010, our board established a budget of 175,000 to 237,500 shares for equity grants to all of our then-current employees (that is, exclusive of Messrs.
+In early 2010, our board established a budget of 700,000 to 950,000 shares for equity grants to all of our then-current employees (that is, exclusive of Messrs.
 King and Welch) to be granted in 2011 based on the achievement of certain performance goals in 2010.
 The pool was set at a level that the board determined would provide adequate compensation for employees while limiting the dilutive impact on stockholders.
 These performance goals focused on milestones in the development of ARX-01, ARX-02 and ARX-03 as well as broader strategic objectives.
 These goals were proposed by management and approved by the compensation committee.
 Any award of options at the end of 2010 after achievement of these goals will be made entirely at the discretion of the board without any reference to a formula or specific weighting.